matthewlouisdavisBioStat/TSSSr/README.md

 The package is centered around the ``set_optim_thompson" function, which can be applied to ModelSpecification objects in MachineShop package for equipping them with the proposed procedure.

+Supplementary Materials and Data are provided as .zip files, and are referenced in the manuscript.

 # Supplementary Materials

 ## RCode